 Inpatient Visitor Restrictions in Place

-Patients at Good Shepherd Penn Partners Specialty Hospital (LTACH) and the Penn Institute for Rehabilitation Medicine (PIRM), a unit of the Hospital of the University of Penn (HUP) located at Rittenhouse, can have visitors as following during visiting hours:
+Patients at Good Shepherd Penn Partners Specialty Hospital (LTACH) and the Penn Institute for Rehabilitation Medicine (PIRM), a unit of the Hospital of the University of Penn (HUP) located at Rittenhouse, can have visitors (aged 18 or older) as following during visiting hours: